Breath. Story. Song.

 During my time at University of California Santa Barbara, I taught acting courses, directed and devised performances, and assisted with the Launch Pad New Play Development Program, and the Eugene O'Neill Review.
 At UCSB, I also spent time writing about 20th Century theater, dance and film — exploring bodies as cultural archives, with potentials for acting out political resistance and liberation through performance.

-As an actor, I’ve performed internationally: in Paris, at Théâtre de la Tour Eiffel and in Nancy and Angers, France.
-Regional credits include: SF Playhouse, Berkeley Repertory Theatre, American Conservatory Theater, Marin Theatre Company, San Jose Repertory Theatre, TheatreWorks and Aurora Theatre, Shotgun Players, Z Space / Word for Word and foolsFURY.
+As an actor, I’ve performed internationally: most recently at Centro Anidra, Italy in a site-specific iteration of Anna-Helena McLean’s A Voice Lesson, touring with Z Space / Word for Word in Paris at Théâtre de la Tour Eiffel and in Nancy and Angers, France.
+Regional credits include: Umbrella Arts, SF Playhouse, Berkeley Repertory Theatre, American Conservatory Theater, Marin Theatre Company, San Jose Repertory Theatre, TheatreWorks and Aurora Theatre, Shotgun Players, and foolsFURY.
 New York credits: Classic Stage Company, the Lion Theater at Theater Row, Theater of the Riverside Church, The Tank, and Repertorio Español and The Bushwick Starr with Caborca.
 Member of the Actors' Equity Association and VASTA.

 A graduate of the MFA Acting Program at Columbia University in New York, I was awarded the Miller Scholarship & enjoyed mentorship from Anne Bogart and SITI CompanyKristin Linklater, Andrei Serban, and Niky Wolcz.
-I also trained in Poland at Gardzienice Theater and apprenticed in Vermont at Bread & Puppet Theater
+Meaningful apprenticeships with Bread & Puppet Theater in Vermont, Gardzienice Theater in Poland, and workshops with Bill T. Jones in California.

-I’ve worked with the Kennedy Center American College Theater Festival, serving as a Final Selector for the 2018 Irene Ryan Acting Awards Region 1, and coaching Salem State University students for the 2023 KCACTF Regional and National Festivals.
+I worked with the (formerly vibrant) Kennedy Center and the Kennedy Center American College Theater Festival, serving as a Final Selector for the 2018 Irene Ryan Acting Awards Region 1, and coaching Salem State University students for the 2023 KCACTF Regional and National Festivals.

-One of my most joyful work experiences EVER was assisting composer, Holcombe Waller, as a Community Engagement Liaison, with Requiem Mass: A Queer Divine Rite, and witnessing it performed at Grace Cathedral in San Francisco, produced by Yerba Buena Center for the Arts and PICA.
+One of my most joyful work experiences EVER was assisting composer, Holcombe Waller, as a Community Engagement Liaison, with Requiem Mass: A Queer Divine Rite, and witnessing its performance at Grace Cathedral in San Francisco, produced by Yerba Buena Center for the Arts and PICA.

-I’m also so fortunate to have shared time with an incredible cohort and completed the Designation 1 Linklater Voice Teacher Workshop with Kristin Linklater, Fran Bennett and Mary Irwin in Orkney in January 2019.
-Hopeful for full Designated Linklater Teacher II status in the next year or two.
+Also so fortunate to have shared time with an incredible cohort and completed the Designation 1 Linklater Voice Teacher Workshop with Kristin Linklater, Fran Bennett and Mary Irwin in Orkney in January 2019.
+Hopeful for full Designated Linklater Teacher II status in the next year or two…

 Link to Acting Resume